Nandhana18/DevOps-Documents/09-Jenkins-Docker-K8S.md

 	$ kubectl get nodes

-**Note: We should be able to see EKS cluster nodes here.**
+**Note: We should be able to see EKS cluster nodes here.** incase error, update the iam policy of jenkins server...

 # Step - 10 : Create Jenkins CI Job #